sbmkvp/footfall_from_wifi_sensors/review/response.md

 > The recycling of the sequence number occurs every 4096 counts.
 From our
 > experiments we observed that a device staying next to device actively
 > searching recycles the sequence number 1-2 times in a 30 mins interval.
 On
-> average this is expected to be much less than this. when the device doesn't
+> average this is expected to be much less than this.
+When the device doesn't
 > probe as frequently.
 We have included more details regarding the cycling of
-> sequence numbers and have mentioned method to overcomet this as mentioned
+> sequence numbers and have mentioned method to overcome this as mentioned
 > by other reviewer.
 The change in implementing the method is estimated to be
 > --% which we found to be not significant in our context.